isomerpages/jointpoly-polyforum/_forum-details/Programme Highlights.md

 <p></p>
 <h4><strong>Learning Journeys</strong></h4>
 <p></p>
-<p>Participants will have the opportunity to go on learning journeys to organisations
+<p>Participants will have the opportunity to go on learning journeys to places
-and locations relevant to their respective sub-themes to allow them to experience first-hand how organisations and activities on the ground contribute to Singapore’s Total Defence.&nbsp;</p>
+relevant to their respective sub-themes to allow them to experience first-hand how organisations and activities on the ground contribute to Singapore’s Total Defence.&nbsp;&nbsp;</p>
 </td>
 </tr>
 <tr>